Your Software PM Mentor

 A Simple Guide to Effective Change Management

-That was just inconveniences.
+That was just an inconvenience.
 The real problems lay deeper.
 Moreover, you will notice them much later.
 And you will never be able to connect poor change management to degraded quality, unexpected serious risks, or delays in schedule.

 Actively Avoid Changes